simulatedScience/Twisty_Puzzle_Program/doc/possible_improvements.md

   2. Detect useful patterns of algorithms and store them across puzzles as algorithm templates.
 Then, insert moves or move sequences into these templates to generate new algorithms.
 E.g. in a template `A B A'`, set `A = F U` and `B = R` to get `F U R U' F'` as a new potential algorithm.

 ## AI Solver
+- Integrate NN solver in the A* search.
+This should only take a few minutes to add as it's already well-prepared.
 - make NN architecture flexible.
 Currently uses the default sb3 policy for PPO (2 dense hidden layers with 64 neurons each).
   This works well for all tested puzzles so far, but different architectures and parameter counts could reduce training time or improve performance of trained agents.
 - experiment with different RL algorithms.